Mike Skinner (racing driver): 2002–2017

-Skinner signed on to drive the struggling No. 4 Kodak-sponsored Chevy for Morgan-McClure Motorsports in the 2002 season.
-During the 2001 season, the Morgan-McClure team employed several drivers and had six Top 15 finishes.
-In 2002, Skinner had a sixth-place finish at Rockingham but only managed three Top 15 finishes while finishing 31st in the final points standings.
+Skinner signed on to drive the No. 4 Kodak-sponsored Chevy for Morgan-McClure Motorsports in the 2002 season.
+During the 2001 season, the Morgan-McClure team employed several drivers and had six top-fifteen finishes.
+In 2002, Skinner had a sixth-place finish at Rockingham but only managed three top-fifteen finishes while finishing 31st in the final points standings.

 The team switched to Pontiac for the 2003 season, after Joe Gibbs Racing went to Chevrolet and picked up manufacturer support.
 Skinner continued to struggle.
-After failing to qualify for the Sirius 400 at Michigan, Skinner was released after 14 races.
-Later in the year, he ran four Truck Series races for Billy Ballew Motorsports and returned to the cup series to replace Jerry Nadeau in the No. 01 U.S. Army sponsored car for MBV Motorsports in 11 races.
+After failing to qualify for the Sirius 400 at Michigan, Skinner was released after fourteen races.
+Later in the season, he ran four Truck Series races for Billy Ballew Motorsports and returned to the cup series to replace Jerry Nadeau in the No. 01 U.S. Army sponsored car for MBV Motorsports in eleven races.
 His highlight and lowlight of that car came at a weekend in Richmond, he wrecked his first car in practice after getting loose, Then, after unrolling the backup, earned the pole.
 After hitting oil in Happy Hour, he had to then go to a third car which was a car that was supposed to run next weekend at Loudon.
-He continued to run the 01 until Martinsville when Joe Nemechek went to drive the 01 to get ready for his ride in 2003.
-His final race of the season came at Homestead for Michael Waltrip Racing, driving the 00 Bacardi Chevrolet.
+He continued to run the No. 01 until Martinsville when Joe Nemechek went to drive the car to get ready for his ride in 2003.
+His final race of the season came at Homestead for Michael Waltrip Racing, driving the No. 00 Bacardi Chevrolet.

 In 2004, Skinner returned to the Truck Series to become one of Toyota's main drivers following their entrance of the Tundra in the truck series.
 Skinner drove the No. 42 Toyota Tundra for Bang!
 Racing for the first 18 races.
 He was running ninth in points when conflicts between Toyota and Bang's owners allowed the team to split and run the No. 5 Toyota Tundra for Bill Davis Racing.
-He won two poles and had two Top 10s in his six races for Bill Davis Racing while finishing 11th in the final points.
+He won two poles and had two top-tens in his six races for Bill Davis Racing while finishing eleventh in the final points.
 On the Cup side of things, Skinner returned to Childress to run the 33 Bass Pro Shops Chevy in the Daytona 500.
 He finished in 22nd, one lap down from winner Dale Earnhardt Jr.